iipc/awesome-web-archiving/CONTRIBUTING.md

 * Check your spelling and grammar.
 * The pull request and commit should have a useful title.

 Unsure whether something fits here or not?
-These answering these questions will help.
+Answering these questions will help.

 * Is the tool used in a formal web archiving programme?
 * Does it archive or capture and preserve other people's data not just backup your own?